 Hi and welcome to my website.
 I’m a composer, computer music programmer and jazz saxophonist.

-I’m currently involved in a number of new music projects.
+I’m involved in a number of new music projects.
 My “post”-jazz unit, Dave McDonnell Group, has a new album out this summer titled, the time in side a year.
-It will be released on the stalwart Chicago jazz and blues label, released the time inside a year, an album featuring my original compositions and some electro-acoustic pieces for computer and cello performed by myself and some outstanding musicians from Chicago and New York.
+Click here to purchase a CD.
+Released on the stalwart Chicago jazz and blues label, released the time inside a year, an album featuring my original compositions and some electro-acoustic pieces for computer and cello performed by myself and some outstanding musicians from Chicago and New York.
 Click here to purchase a CD.
 Dave McDonnell Group’s debut album, the dragon and the griffin, is available on New Atlantis Records.
 Both of the studio albums have received critical praise nationally and overseas.

 I’m a member of the Chicago-based jazz unit Herculaneum as well as the currently hibernating synth-rock trio Michael Columbia (both with drummer Dylan Ryan).
 As the diminisher I was a founding member of the “post-everything” trio bablicon (along with Jeremy Barnes and Griffin Rodriguez) and pursued a solo project which yielded the album Imaginary Volcano.
 As a sideman I’ve been involved with Icy Demons, Need New Body and Orso.
 I also have recorded and performed with members of the Elephant 6 collective, most notably on Major Organ and the Adding Machine and The Circulatory System‘s Signal Morning.
 Long, long ago in 1999, I played trombone and saxophone in The Olivia Tremor Control‘s touring band.
 Still remember almost every day of that.